Hardness Test Pencil - Senze-Instruments Benelux

 Marks can also be caused by metallic objects.
 The culprits may be metal particles from coins, cutlery or rings on fingers.
 Any of these can mar surface finishes.

 The traditional test for the resistance of surfaces to such damage was to try to mark the surface with a fingernail.
-With the Mar Tester, Model 435, the quality of the surface can be measured accurately.

 Design and Function